Paradigm-MP/oof/README.md

 Feel free to contact us (Paradigm - Lord Farquaad or Dev_34) on our [Discord here](https://discord.gg/XAQ34Td).
 We'll be happy to answer any questions you might have about OOF or provide you relevant examples on how to do certain things.
 Or if you'd like to collaborate on a project, let us know too!
 We always have too many ideas and not enough time.

 ## Credits
 Huge props to the developers of FiveM and RedM, because without them, this wouldn't be possible.
-And huge thanks to the RedM/FiveM community as well, because much of the code within OOF is based on snippets posted or existing open source scripts.
+And huge thanks to the RedM/FiveM community as well, because much of the code within OOF regarding natives is based on snippets posted or existing open source scripts.
 Some specific files within OOF reference where specific code snippets were taken from - all credit for those go to the original authors.

 Credit to [Brouznouf](https://github.com/brouznouf) for the original [mysql-async repo](https://github.com/brouznouf/fivem-mysql-async/tree/2.0).
 We only made slight modifications to integrate it with OOF.